rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \centering
 \includegraphics[width=.5\textwidth]{./images/5_evaluation/chainlength_validate_time.png}\hfill
 \includegraphics[width=.5\textwidth]{./images/5_evaluation/chainlength_validate_lookups.png}
-\caption{EuroToken off-line trial}
+\includegraphics[width=.5\textwidth]{./images/5_evaluation/chainlength_validate_time_gateway.png}\hfill
+\includegraphics[width=.5\textwidth]{./images/5_evaluation/chainlength_validate_lookups_gateway.png}
+\caption{Effect of chain length on validation}
 \label{chainlength}
 \end{figure}

 The results are illustrated in figure \ref{chainlength}.
-While initially it seems like chain length has an effect on validation, the number of blocks valiudated remains the same.
-We think the rise in validation time is due to the lookup in the database, which takes longer as the number of blocks stored grows.
+While initially it seems like chain length has an effect on validation, the number of blocks validated remains the same.
+The rise in validation time is likely due to the database lookups of the block, which takes longer as the size of the database grows over time.
+Most importantly, the number of block accesses stays the same over time.
+This is a direct result of checkpointing, as users only need to validate blocks down to the last

 ## Evaluating checkpointing